 The cash foundation of accounting acknowledges transactions and events only when the company receives or pays cash or cash equivalents.
 Readers can learn about the sources of cash raised during the period, the reasons for which cash was spent, and the cash balances at the reporting date by reading financial statements produced on the cash basis.
 In the financial accounts, the focus of measurement is on cash balances and fluctuations.
 Additional information regarding liabilities, such as payables and borrowings, as well as some non-cash assets, such as receivables, investments, and property, plant, and equipment, may be found in the notes to the financial statements.

-The IPSASB provides IPSASs for financial reporting under the cash basis of accounting and the accrual basis of accounting to improve the quality and comparability of financial information reported by public sector organisations across the world, in addition to the IPSASs on an accrual basis.
-It is a significant step forward in enhancing the uniformity and comparability of financial reporting under the cash foundation of accounting, and it supports the Standard’s adoption.
-The Cash Basis IPSAS was created as a bridge to help with the transition to the accrual basis of accounting and the implementation of accrual IPSAS.
+The IPSASB provides IPSASs for financial reporting under both the cash basis of accounting and the accrual basis of accounting to improve the quality and comparability of financial information reported by public sector organisations worldwide, in addition to the IPSASs on an accrual basis.
+It represents a significant step forward in enhancing the uniformity and comparability of financial reporting under the cash basis of accounting, thereby supporting the adoption of the Standard.
+The Cash Basis IPSAS was created as a bridge to facilitate the transition to the accrual basis of accounting and the implementation of accrual-based IPSAS.

 Component of Financial Statement Under Cash Basis